angry-bender/angry-bender.github.io/_posts/2020-11-24-DFIR_Playbook-Network-Forensics.md

 # Extracting Certificates for TLS Traffic
 1. Open Wireshark
 2. Find the relevant certificate with the following wireshark filter `tls.handshake.type == 11` and an identifier such as IP or domain name that resolves to that endpoint.
-You can also use `tls.handshake.extensions_server_name contains <name>` if you know the domain name.
+You can also use `tls.handshake.extensions_server_name contains <name>` if you know the domain name then follow the stream.
-3. Right click the certificate entry and selct "Export Packet Bytes"
+4. Right click the certificate entry and selct "Export Packet Bytes"
 ![image](https://user-images.githubusercontent.com/18164137/116642332-bd949600-a9ad-11eb-9d6e-5bed8742999b.png)
 4. Save the file as a .der certificate
 5. Convert to pem with openssl x509 -inform der -in hotjar.der -out hotjar.pem